panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 Not JavaScript, `this`, CSS, Internet Explorer, but the 2 above.

-If you're qualifying as Senior Developer that involves JavaScript, there's a good chance to be asked tricky questions during the coding interview.
+If you're qualifying as Senior Developer whose job involves JavaScript, there's a good chance to be asked tricky questions during the coding interview.

 I know it's unfair.
 Some unknown people put you on the edge to see what you're made of.
 It's an unpleasant experience.